ag-magan/dbt_to_dataform/README.md

 9. `{{ dbt_utils.date_trunc(...) }}` -> `DATE_TRUNC(...)`
 10. `{{ dbt_utils.date_part(...) }}` -> `EXTRACT(...)`

-## Use of OpenAI API
+## Use of Anthropic Claude API

 1. **dbt Jinja Macro Conversions**:
-   - The `MacroConverter` class uses GPT-4, via the OpenAI API, to convert dbt Jinja macros to Dataform JavaScript functions.
+   - The `MacroConverter` class uses Claude 3.7 Sonnet to convert dbt Jinja macros to Dataform JavaScript functions.
    - It sends the dbt macro code to the API and receives a converted JavaScript function.
-   - Prompt example:
-     ```
-     Convert the following dbt macro to a JavaScript function for Dataform:

-     {dbt_macro_content}

-     Follow these guidelines:
-     1. Convert Python/Jinja syntax to JavaScript.
-     2. Replace dbt-specific functions with Dataform equivalents where possible.
-     3. For SQL generation, use JavaScript template literals.
-     4. If there's no direct Dataform equivalent for a dbt function, implement the functionality in JavaScript.
-     5. Add any necessary comments or explanations.

-     Provide only the converted JavaScript function:
-     ```
-   - The API returns a JavaScript function that can be used in Dataform.
+   - The system prompt includes detailed guidelines and examples for conversion, with specific instructions for:
+     - Proper JavaScript error handling
+     - Variable scope and closure handling
+     - BigQuery-specific SQL function handling
+     - Converting Jinja template logic to JavaScript
+   - Claude's powerful language understanding capabilities enable it to handle complex macros effectively.

 2. **Syntax Checking and Correction**:
-   - The `SyntaxChecker` class uses GPT-4, via the OpenAI API, to verify and correct the syntax of converted Dataform files.
+   - The `SyntaxChecker` class uses Claude to verify and correct the syntax of converted Dataform files.
    - It sends the converted SQLX content to the API, which checks for Dataform-specific syntax issues and suggests corrections.
-   - Prompt example:
-     ```
-     Check if the following Dataform SQLX code is valid.
-If it's not valid, correct it and explain the changes made.
-     If it's valid, just respond with "Valid".

-     Always include the full corrected code in your response, even if only small changes were made.
-     Wrap the corrected code in ```sqlx and ``` tags.

-     Code:
-     {sqlx_content}
-     ```
-   - The API returns either "Valid" or a corrected version of the SQLX code with explanations.
+   - The system prompt includes detailed guidance on Dataform's SQLX structure and common issues to look for.
+   - Claude's high performance on code tasks makes it particularly effective at catching and fixing subtle syntax issues.

 # Setup